-A BPM Calculator is quite useful for musicians, for dancers or whoever wants to know the BPM of a song.
+This BPM Calculator is quite useful for musicians, for dancers, or whoever wants to know the BPM of a song, a sample, or a backing track.
 This tap BPM tool allows you to calculate the tempo of any song by tapping to the beat.
 For instance, if you want to know the BPM of a sample or a song, you just have to tap along with the beat.
-After you determined the tempo of your song, you might want to use a metronome to keep the timing.

 In addition, you can double or half the BPM you calculated with the “x2” and the “÷2” buttons.
+This can be useful if you tap in eighth notes instead of quarters or want to half the half-time BPM.
+In case of really slow songs it can also be helpful to tap twice as fast and halve the value later on to get the BPM.
 Furthermore, I added a sound feature that plays a metronome sound each time you tap.
 It is not necessary, however, maybe it is good to get some acoustic feedback.

 Tap the beat of any song to determine its BPM

-While you can use my BPM tapping tool to measure the Beats Per Minute of an existing song but also for the BPM of a song you want to make.
+While you can use this BPM tapping tool to measure the Beats Per Minute of an existing song, you can also use it to find the BPM of a song you want to make.
 For example, I like to use this BPM Calculator on my smartphone.
 This allows me to check the BPM of any vibe directly.
 For this purpose, I added this page to my home screen.
 In Chrome, you can find this option in the menu (three dots) on the upper right.
+After you determined the tempo of your song, you might want to use a metronome to keep the timing.

 Which genre has which BPM?

 The style of a song is not only determined by the sounds and rhythms but also the tempo.
 You likely have some idea about the genre of a song when you hear it, based on your experiences as a music listener.
 Here are “typical” BPM ranges for a number of common music styles:

 - Dub: 60-90 bpm